 Nowak was also invited to attend private industry events in Miami, Palm Beach, and Vail.

-Last October, Nowak was a participant at private invite-only event at the Eau Palm Beach Resort in South Palm Beach, Florida.
-Commissioner Mike Huebsch was also a participant.
-An agenda and participant biography document details how the regulators met and discussed energy-related topics with utility executives without the presence of national environmental, consumer and public interest groups, such as the Sierra Club or Public Citizen.
+Last October, Nowak participated in a private invite-only event at the Eau Palm Beach Resort in South Palm Beach, Florida.
+Wisconsin Commissioner Mike Huebsch was also a participant.
+An agenda and participant biography details how the regulators met and discussed energy-related topics with utility executives without the presence of national environmental, consumer and public interest groups, such as the Sierra Club or Public Citizen.

 In 2016, Robert Gee of Gee Strategies invited Nowak to attend the Energy Policy Leadership Summit held on December 6-7 in Miami.
 Gee emailed Nowak, “As a seasoned veteran of this executive dialogue, you don’t require any explanation of the value of this type of event.
 This year, given the impending transition to a new administration, no matter which party prevails, this discussion will assume even greater importance should divided government continue, as predicted.”

 Another email from Robert Gee showed that just a few other utility regulators had confirmed their participation, including Huebsch.
 Gee also reminded the Wisconsin regulators that the conference does not have an audience but is an “executive dialogue structured to promote discussion between invited participants, including those not speaking on panels.”
 The agenda listed the invited executives from several investor-owned utility companies, including Xcel Energy.
 Gee’s invitation email also included the fact that the Edison Electric Institute, the trade association for investor-owned utilities, sponsored the program.